travitu/MyChord/README.md

 ## Function / 機能
 ### English
 - Chord changes
-- Tone switching [Piano, Guitar, Strings]
+- Tone switching [Piano, Electric Piano, Guitar, Strings]
 - Display of chord history that you tap, save, read
 - Volume slider
 - Share in the Facebook,Twitter,Mail,and more...